Avon Dam: Description

 The Avon Dam was the third and largest of the four dams constructed to develop the Upper Nepean catchment area, in order to meet Sydney's ever increasing demand for water.
 It was built using cyclopean masonry.
 This consisted of sandstone blocks, quarried from the site, which were fitted into an irregular pattern and packed with sandstone concrete.
 However, in this case the rock was quarried to make a deep cut through a ridge to a neighbouring creek to provide the spillway for the dam.
-Like its predecessors, Avon also had the upstream face of the dam sheathed with a layer of basaltic concrete (2 feet thick) for watertightness and to resist wave and other erosion forces.
+Like its predecessors, Avon also had the upstream face of the dam sheathed with a layer of basaltic concrete for watertightness and to resist wave and other erosion forces.

 The dam wall is curved in plan and has a spillway channel constructed as an open cut through a ridge between the reservoir and a watercourse, which discharges into the Avon River 1/2 mi below the dam.
 Each end of the dam wall is flanked by massive Egyptian style pylons complete with decorative lotus columns.
 It is fitted with outlet valves on two levels.
 The upper level water draw-off consists of two 3 ft diameter pipes each fitted with needle valves 30 in in diameter, situated 80 ft below full supply level.
 The lower draw-offs, which were used for passing the stream flow during construction work, consist of two 4 ft diameter pipes fitted with 36 in diameter needle valves at the level of the river bed.